LarsVomMars/mathew/README.md

 # mathelib
-An universal math lib for python
+A small math lib for python